coder/docs/workspaces/personalization.md

 At startup, Coder clones your dotfiles repository into `~/dotfiles`.
 If there's an executable `~/dotfiles/install.sh` present, Coder executes it.
 If not, all dot-prefixed files are symlinked to your home directory.

+You must mark the install.sh file as executable before committing it to your dotfiles repo.

 Read more about dotfiles repos [here](http://dotfiles.github.io/).